Responsive App Design Made Easy with Geometry Reader in SwiftUI

 }

-At first glance it may seem more complex, but it’s not, we are decoupling some things here, let’s see.
+At first glance it may seem more complex, but it’s not.

-As you can see here we can set an overlay to the the parent view where we set a Color.clear to make our calculations.
+We use an overlay to the the parent view where we set a Color.clear and we use it to make our calculations.

 In this way we are simplifying our code and make in it more readable, also we leave the responsibility of calculating the current screen size to an independent component that we can move elsewhere simplifying the structure of our current view.